mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/new/index.md

 ## Create new Azure Kubernetes cluster objects

 This procedure uses the `--dry-run` and `--output-yaml` flags together to create basic Azure Kubernetes cluster objects in a YAML file.
 This approach allows you to examine the YAML objects before creating the actual Azure Kubernetes cluster itself.

-For example, you may need to specify an HTTP proxy for your control plane and worker nodes.
-You could also configure the cluster to use your existing network infrastructure.
-If you need either of those additional configurations, skip to the relevant procedures _without_ executing this one.
+When creating the basic Azure Kubernetes cluster objects, you need to first consider whether you need to use an HTTP proxy.
+If you do, you need to do some additional configuration when creating the cluster objects.
+Consult the optional "Configure the control plane and workers to use an HTTP Proxy" section for more details.

 1. Generate the basic Kubernetes cluster objects: